10 Best Dry Red Wines Under $30

 The interesting thing is that because this is a relatively young wine, you could buy it now and still enjoy it 20 years from now.
 It’s finished with sinewy but very sophisticated tannins.

-Recommended Reading: Learn about the 6 Best Costco Wines in our latest guide here.
+Recommended Reading: Learn about the best Costco wines in our latest guide.

 Las Barracas Gran Reserva Tempranillo Cabernet Sauvignon 2011

 Last in our cheap dry red wine guide is this delicious release from Ramon Roqueta and his highly esteemed and much-loved bodega in the Spanish region of Catalonia in the north east of the country.

 Known for their lengthy barrel aging and cellar time of their reds, in line with the traditional Spanish winemaking ways, wines from Las Barracas are always worth considering.

 Ramon was awarded Winemaker of the Year from the prestigious association of sommeliers in the northern Spanish region of Catalan in 2016.

 Here his expertise is put to good use in producing this wonderous blend of Cabernet Sauvignon and Tempranillo (40%/60%) taken from the family owned property.

 The Las Barracas Gran Reserva brings together the traditional flavors and aromas of dried black and red fruits, with sophisticated and complex layers of tobacco leaf, lightly toasted coconut, vanilla and leather.

 It’s incredibly surprising that something so decadent and delicious would be so low priced.

 A nice dry red wine can really hit the spot, when the sun’s out ‘til late evening and you are unwinding from the daily grind.